 The terminal inflorescence with darker reddish-salmon petals and the yellow interior is the most prominent feature of the mother plant.

-The reddish-yellow flowers are marked by inflated calyces – significantly common among Kalanchoe species.
+The reddish-yellow flowers are marked by inflated calyces, which is significantly common among Kalanchoe species.

-In the fall or early winter season, small, bell-like flowers grow along a 2’ – 3’ feet tall stalk, often topped with the clusters of pale peach buds.
+In the fall or early winter season, small, bell-like flowers grow along a stalk that is 2 – 3 feet tall, often topped with clusters of pale peach buds.

-The flowering process usually lasts for approximately two months, after which the succulent begins to die back.
+The flowering process usually lasts approximately two months, after which the succulent begins to die back.

 Light and Temperature

-- Donkey ear plants enjoy full sun or partial shade.
+- Donkey ear plants enjoy full sun or partial shade with at least 6 hours of sun per day.

 - The USDA hardiness zones of this biennial plant are from 10 – 12.